amyreese/dotlink/README.md

     $ dotlink [path/to/repository] [[[user@]host:]path/to/target]

-The source path is optional; dotlink will assume it's your current directory if it finds a `dotfiles` mapping file unless you specify otherwise.
+The source path is optional; dotlink will assume it's your current directory if it finds a `.dotfiles` mapping file unless you specify otherwise.
 The target path is also optional, and assumed to be your local home directory.

+Sources can include local paths or remote git repository URLs.
 Targets can also include local paths, or remote paths accessible via ssh by providing a hostname as well as username if different than your current login.